HugoSchweke/QSproteome_protocol/README.md

 1- Calculate a probability score that the homodimer given in input is a physiological one.

-2- Detect the symmetry, if any, of the proposed assembly and reconstruct the full size complex.
+2- Detect the symmetry, if any, of the proposed assembly and reconstruct the full size complex with the AnAnas software ([2](#ref-2)).

 3- Optionnally, the user can use this full size complex as a template to model the full size complex with AlphaFold Big Bang (?)